puppetlabs/puppet-docs/source/pe/3.7/install_upgrading.markdown

 ## Upgrading Overview

+> **IMPORTANT**: **READ BEFORE UPGRADING**: If you are upgrading and you use the PE console for node classification, follow the steps in the [node classification migration process doc](./install_upgrade_migration_tool.html) **BEFORE** performing your upgrade.
+The steps in the migration process doc provide a smooth upgrade path from PE 3.3.2 to PE 3.8.

-> **Important**: Before upgrading, please review [Important Information about Upgrades to PE 3.7 and Directory Environments](./install_upgrading_dir_env_notes.html), as some user action is required.
+Before upgrading, please review [Important Information about Upgrades to PE 3.7 and Directory Environments](./install_upgrading_dir_env_notes.html), as some user action is required.
 Please also review [Upgrading Puppet Enterprise: Notes and Warnings](install_upgrading_notes.html), which includes important information about upgrading to the new node classifier and the new Puppet Server running on the Puppet master.
->
-> Currently upgrades to PE 3.7.0 are only supported from 3.3.2.
->
-> We generally recommend updating your PE deployments in full before upgrading to a new version.
-We also recommend [cleaning old reports](./maintain_console-db.html#cleaning-old-reports) and [pruning your database](./maintain_console-db.html#pruning-the-console-database-with-a-cron-job), to reduce the time it takes to upgrade.

 The Puppet Installer script is used to perform both installations and upgrades.
 The script will check for a prior version and run as upgrader or installer as needed.
 You start by [downloading][downloading] and unpacking a tarball with the appropriate version of the PE packages for your system.
 Then, when you run the `puppet-enterprise-installer` script, the script will check for a prior installation of PE and, if it detects one, will ask if you want to proceed with the upgrade.
 The installer will then upgrade all the PE components (master, agent, etc.) it finds on the node to version 3.7.

+>**Notes**:
+>
+>We generally recommend updating your PE deployments in full before upgrading to a new version.
+We also recommend [cleaning old reports](./maintain_console-db.html#cleaning-old-reports) and [pruning your database](./maintain_console-db.html#pruning-the-console-database-with-a-cron-job), to reduce the time it takes to upgrade.
+>
->**Note**: When you upgrade PE, older versions are left in your `/opt/puppet/packages/public` folder.
+>When you upgrade PE, older versions are left in your `/opt/puppet/packages/public` folder.
 They won't cause any problems, but if you want to save space, you can remove the old PE files that are no longer needed from this folder.

 ## Download PE